Overall Score 6.2 Represents average audio ecosystem compatibility score.

 less than that of JBL Tour Pro 2 by 16 hours

 It requires 2 hours to fully charge the Sony LinkBuds S's battery.
-It is highly adivsable to charge fully the battery before using the earbuds for the first time.
+It is recommended to fully charge the battery before using the earbuds when they have been in storage for extended periods.

-JBL Tour Pro 2 have a battery level indicator, an indicator shows you when the device has a low battery.
-Its lights indicate the charging status of your earbuds and charging case.
+JBL Tour Pro 2 have a battery level indicator, an indicator shows you when the earbuds has a low battery.
+The battery indicator lights indicate the charging state of your device and charging case.

-Sony LinkBuds S too have a battery level indicator, these allow you to tell the charging state of your earbuds, whether fully charged, or having a low battery.
+Sony LinkBuds S too have a battery level indicator, charging indicators enable you to determine the charging state of your earbuds, if charged fully, or the battery is running low.

-JBL Tour Pro 2 support USB TYPE-C, an industry-standard connector for transmitting both data and power through a single cable.
+The JBL Tour Pro 2 have USB TYPE-C, an industry-standard connector for transmitting both data and power through a single cable.

-Sony LinkBuds S too have USB TYPE-C. This USB-C plug comes along with most current laptops, phones, and tablets.
+Sony LinkBuds S too support USB TYPE-C. This USB-C plug comes along with most current electronics.

 JBL Tour Pro 2 have Bluetooth version of 5.3, Bluetooth is a wireless technology standard that allows data transfers between devices placed in close proximity, using short-wavelength, ultra-high frequency radio waves.